BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ```
 ## [1] 431
 ```
-Unfortunately, we see we have 431 event types within our newly grouped subset, when really we want at most 48.
+Unfortunately, we see we have $431$ event types within our newly grouped subset, when really we want at most $48$.
 We follow the same approximate matching procedure as we did when looking at weather events impacting human health.
-Before we begin, we are going to split "Hurricane/Typhoon" into 3 entries in our dictionary, "Hurricane" "Typhoon" and "Hurricane/Typhoon", and will re-collate these after the matching is done, as including only "Hurricane/Typhoon" in our dictionary can sometimes cause events listed as "Hurricane" or "Typhoon" only to be matched to another category, which we don't want.
+Before we begin, we are going to split "Hurricane/Typhoon" into three entries in our dictionary, "Hurricane" "Typhoon" and "Hurricane/Typhoon", and will re-collate these after the matching is done; this is done as including only "Hurricane/Typhoon" in our dictionary can sometimes cause events listed as "Hurricane" or "Typhoon" only to be matched to another category, which we don't want.

 We will also re-capitalize our Event Type names again, and delete the now unnecessary EVTYPE column.